yahoojapan/hosted-danger/docs/concept.md

 The assigning reviewers, checking CI statuses and merging pull requet is done by Hosted Danger.
 As you can see the coder and the reviewer just do what they should do.
 The other boring stuffs (assigning reviewers, checking CI statuses, merging pull request) is done by Hosted Danger.
-Hosted Danger create free times for developers to do their tasks.
+Hosted Danger creates free times for developers to do their tasks.

 ## Comparison with CI danger